 Providers can order bulk supplies of WSMA's advance directive brochure (titled 'Who Will Decide if You Can't?) at the WSMA online store.
 The brochure contains both the health care directive and durable power of attorney for health care.

-A health care directive, commonly referred to as a 'living will', is a legal document specifying your wishes regarding the care you receive at the end of life should you be unable to communicate them.
-In Washington state, the directive is used only if you have a terminal condition where life-sustaining treatment would only artificially prolong the process of dying; or if you are in an irreversible coma and there is no reasonable hope of recovery.
+If you had a terminal condition, would you want your dying artificially prolonged?
+The health care directive is a legal document allowing you to answer this question in writing.
+This directive is used only if you have a terminal condition as certified by your physician, where life-sustaining treatment would only artificially prolong the process of dying; or you are certified by two physicians to be in an irreversible coma or other permanent unconscious condition and there is no reasonable hope of recovery.
+In either situation, the directive allows treatment to be withheld or withdrawn so that you may die naturally.

 Durable power of attorney for health care

-A durable power of attorney for health care is a legal document allowing you to name a person as your health care agent - someone who is authorized to consent to, stop or refuse most medical treatment for you if a physician determines you cannot make these decisions yourself.
-Once appointed, your health care agent can speak on your behalf anytime you are unable to make your own medical decisions, not only at the end of life.
+Who would you want making your health care decisions if you were unable?
+The durable power of attorney for health care is a legal document allowing you to name a person as your health care agent—someone who is authorized to consent to, stop or refuse most medical treatment for you if a physician determines you cannot make these decisions yourself.
+The person you choose should be a trusted family member or friend with whom you have discussed your values and medical treatment choices.

 Do I need an advance directive?